Poolitzer/poolitzer.github.io/_pages/methods.md

 This is the title of the page, the big black one before the post content starts.
 In our example it's *Test*.

+* imge_url

+This can be passed if a cover image is given.
+A cover image is a image in the beginning of a post.
+No text befor it.

 * description

-Basically the first about 500 charakters of a post.
+Basically the first about 500 characters of a post.

 * content

 The content of the post.
-It's an array of node elemets, you can find out about them here.
+It's an array of node elemets, you can find out about them [here]({{ site.baseurl }}{% link _pages/node.md %}).

 * views

 The view counter, returned in an integer.

-_Then there are some special methods._
+* can_edit

+Either true or false (_boolean_), depends if it's your page or isn't.
+OR ALWAYS FALSE BECAUSE FUTURE CAN'T FIX HIS FUCKING CODE! still love you mate, good job ;P

+* author_name

+If the page has an author name, it will be returned.
+Otherwise, its None.

+* author_url

+If the author has a URL, you can get it like this.
+Otherwise, its None,